-The School of Public Health is home to nationally and internationally recognized centers focused on high-caliber research, outreach and training.
+The School of Public Health is home to nationally and internationally recognized centers that provide high-caliber research, outreach, and training.

-- Midwest Center for Occupational Health and Safety
+Center for Animal Health and Food Safety (CAHFS)

 Contributes to the safety and security of the global food system and significantly strengthens Minnesota’s ability to anticipate and respond to emerging issues and imminent threats from animal and foodborne diseases.